 Few leaders take notice of all six leadership styles, and even fewer are aware of when and how to employ them.
 The leader can assemble a team of people who are aware of the styles they lack.
 Expansion of their techniques is another option.
 Leaders must recognize each emotional intelligence competency, and they must strive hard to improve their quotient.
 With practice, you can improve your emotional intelligence.

-With the research, leaders can get a clear picture of what it takes to lead effectively and how they can make that happen.
-Since the business environment is constantly changing, leaders must play the styles with the right ones at the right time and in the right measure in order to get results.
+Leaders can use the data to acquire a clear picture of what it takes to lead effectively and how they can do it.
+Because the corporate environment is always changing, leaders must use the correct styles at the right time and in the right amount to achieve success.